LADSoft/OrangeC/doc/Technical Documentation/Compiler IPC format.md

 ## 10.1.0 Streaming functions

 Streaming a function consists of streaming various administrative details about the function.
+This information is kept and streamed on a per-function basis.

 Some of the salient features we want to consider are the list of variables defined by the function; the list of temporaries which may have to be placed on the stack; the list of instructions and their operands; a list of flags for temporaries; and the list of load temporaries.

-The lists of variables and temporaries are symbol tables similar to the global and external symbol tables;  they are lists of symbols streamed in exactly the same manner.
+The lists of variables and temporaries are symbol tables similar to the global and external symbol tables;  they are lists of symbols streamed in exactly the same manner as before.
 Note that the unstreamer can tell by context whether to use these tables rather than the global/external tables when interpreting symbol indexes.

-Variables and temporaries can be referenced after the function body is processed, e.g. by exception table processing for the function.
+Variables and temporaries can sometimes be referenced after the function body is processed, e.g. by exception table processing for the function.
 The exception information needs location about where on the stack to find variables to destroy.

 Operands are oft-repeated and need to be kept the same for each use, so they are collected and streamed independently in a list.
 See section 10.2.0 for details.

 Instructions are also streamed in a list.
-Note there are 'special' instructions which amount to being assembly language instructions passed through from the parser to the backend.
+Note there are 'passthrough' instructions which amount to being target assembly language instructions passed through from the parser to the backend.
 This is somewhat tailored to the x86 at present but in future could be generalized to other architectures.